MapStory: Prototyping Editable Map Animations with LLM Agents: Implementation

-In this section, we describe how our system implements the core animation building blocks.
-Each block The choice of supported animations is informed by our taxonomy analysis, and each category corresponds to the descriptions provided in Section 4.
-These modules serve as the fundamental components for constructing map-based animations in our system.
+In this section, we describe how our system implements the core map animation primitives.
+For each primitive block, the choice of supported animation is informed by our taxonomy analysis, and each category corresponds to the descriptions provided in Section 4.
+These modules serve as the fundamental \textit{animation primitives} in our system.